Thirty Five leagues from Scilly

 Around the western point of Bretagne

 The winds were light and stayed that way all day.
-Despite this, with the current we were able to maintain 4 or 5 kn of speed as we pushed SW along the coast and turned into the Chenal du Four, between Ouessant (or Ushant to all those English speakers, and to chanty singers who will of course know that, at that point we were just 35 leagues from Scilly) and the western tip of Bretagne.
-We had hoped to stop at Ouessant, the western most point of mainland France, but sadly the forecast conditions made its dubious anchorages look a bit more than dubious, so we pushed on.
+Despite this, with the current we were able to maintain 4 or 5 kn of speed as we pushed SW along the coast and turned into the Chenal du Four, between Ouessant (or Ushant to all those English speakers, and to shanty singers who will of course know that, at that point we were just 35 leagues from Scilly) and the western tip of Bretagne.
+We had hoped to stop at Ouessant, the western most point of France, but sadly the forecast conditions made its dubious anchorages look a bit more dubious than dubious, so we pushed on.

 View towards Le Conquet, on the west coast of Bretagne.